richardwsong/FoundationModelAdapters/README.md

 1. Yamin Li ([homepage](https://soupeeli.github.io/))

 ## Project Summary
-We leverage knowledge from pre-trained vision foundation models and develop adapters to extract brain patterns’ intrinsic features embedded in spectrograms.
+We leverage knowledge from pre-trained vision foundation models and develop adapters to extract brain patterns' intrinsic features embedded in spectrograms.

 ## Project Description
-*Topic:* Leveraging foundation models’ pre-trained knowledge to conduct spectrogram analysis of EEG and fMRI resting state data of healthy subjects.
+*Topic:* Leveraging foundation models' pre-trained knowledge to conduct spectrogram analysis of EEG and fMRI resting state data of healthy subjects.

 *Objective:* Differentiate drowsy and alertness states based on EEG and fMRI spectrogram features.

-*Potential Contribution:* Adapt foundation models’ robust, pre-trained knowledge of the brain-imaging domain can potentially generate high-quality latent space with good discriminability among subjects and brain states.
+*Potential Contribution:* Adapt foundation models' robust, pre-trained knowledge of the brain-imaging domain can potentially generate high-quality latent space with good discriminability among subjects and brain states.

 *Get Started:* Download the sample code and data.
 Follow the tutorial in this readme file to set up environments and run the basic pipeline.
 Integrate foundation models for feature extraction.
 Visualization and analysis.

-*Key Resources:* Background theory: foundation models’ official tutorials, vision detection models.
+*Key Resources:* Background theory: foundation models' official tutorials, vision detection models.
 Implementation: PyTorch documentations.
 ChatGPT is your good friend if you use it wisely!

 ## Goals for the BrainHack Global
 1. Get a basic understanding of brain imaging spectrograms (not computationally intensive).
     a.
 Understand how brain imaging spectrograms are generated.
     b.
 Understand the differences between EEG and fMRI spectrograms, as well as the pros and cons of these two modalities.
     c.
 Differentiate drowsy and alert states from EEG and fMRI spectrograms manually, and think about what might contribute to the differences in latent space.
-2. Compare different foundation models’ abilities in capturing brain images’ intrinsic information and the quality of latent space (GPU preferred; CPU with a large memory is also fine!).
+2. Compare different foundation models' abilities in capturing brain images' intrinsic information and the quality of latent space (GPU preferred; CPU with a large memory is also fine!).
     a.
 Experiment with the CLIP feature extractor in the sample code.
     b.
 Integrate visual foundation models with open-source checkpoints/APIs (e.g. DALL-E, SAM) as feature extractors.
     c.
 Visualize the features with UMAP (sample code provided) or other methods.